edemaine/svgink/README.md

   For example:
   * PS, EPS, EMF, WMF, XAML conversion
   * export-dpi for PNG conversion
-  * export-area-drawing instad of default export-area-page
+  * export-area-drawing instead of default export-area-page
 * The Inkscape
   [shell protocol](https://wiki.inkscape.org/wiki/Using_the_Command_Line#Shell_mode)
   doesn't support filenames containing `;` or starting or ending with spaces.